 This post contains affiliate links.
 I may earn a small commission from qualified purchases at absolutely no cost to you.
 Please see the Disclaimer for more information.

-Start with stations!
-Using zones or stations to organize a small kitchen is key.
+Start your kitchen organization with stations!
+Using zones or stations to organize a small or tiny kitchen is key.
 Zones save time and prevent you from taking extra steps to accomplish tasks.
 They also enable multiple people to prepare food at the same time without stepping on each other’s toes.

 Using this kitchen to illustrate, here is how an efficient small kitchen zone system might work: